 With so many players, the company handles terabytes of data every day.
 “Amazon Simple Storage Service (Amazon S3) helps us store all our game event data, which is about 4 TB every day,” says Yliharju.
 This game data is used to improve the game experience with frequent updates pushed to the community.
 Amazon Glacier is used for long-term storage and backups.

 Supercell uses Amazon Elastic Block Store (Amazon EBS) volumes for storage.
 “Amazon EBS was a natural option for us to start with—it helps us manage growth easily, and Provisioned IOPS (PIOPS) helps us run high-performance databases in the cloud,” Yliharju says.

-“For our analytics needs, we wanted to keep the Hadoop and the related servers running 24/7 instead of booting them on demand,” Yliharju says.
+“For our analytics needs, we run our own instances.
+We wanted to keep the Hadoop and the related servers running 24/7 instead of booting them on demand,” Yliharju says.
 “It makes sense as there are always some queries running—the game teams run their hourly and weekly queries as well as some ad hoc queries to see what is happening with the community.”